dadi/api-connector-template/README.md

 # DADI API Data Connector

+This repository specifies the interface required to build a database connector for DADI API.

 ## Exports

 Data connectors must export a constructor function at the root level, which will receive the config object.
 The constructor should have the following methods in its prototype chain.